 At this point, it’s getting hard to see how the idea of a hydroxychloroquine (or hydroxychloroquine/azithromycin) therapy for coronavirus infection can be taken seriously.
 I reviewed some of the recent studies here, but missed a May 11 preprint from France that had claimed benefit for the combination.
 No matter, though: this was just withdrawn by the authors, who say that they are revising the manuscript.

 This morning brings this paper from The Lancet.
+Update: this paper has set off a great deal of controversy – see here.
 It’s a retrospective look at registered patients across 671 hospitals around the world, and it covers four patient groups: treatment with chloroquine, chloroquine plus a macrolide antibiotic (azithromycin, doxycycline), hydroxychloroquine, or hydroxychloroquine with a macrolide.
 All of these patients were started on these treatment regimens within 48 hours of diagnosis.
 The study specifically excludes those patients whose treatment started later, anyone whose therapy was started while they were on mechanical ventilation, or anyone received remdesivir as well.
 Early treatment in less severe patients only, in other words.

 96,032 patients were registered in these hospitals with the coronavirus during the study period (December 20, 2019 to April 14, 2020); this is a large data set.
 The mean age of the patients was just under 54 years, 54/46 male/female.
 14,888 of them were in the treatment sets defined above: 1868 got straight chloroquine, 3783 got chloroquine with a macrolide, 3016 received hydroxychloroquine by itself, and another 6221 got HCQ with a macrolide).
 That leaves 81,144 patients as a control group getting other standard of care.
 Let’s note at the start that the authors controlled for a number of confounding factors (such as age, sex, race or ethnicity, body-mass index, cardiovascular disease and risk factors, diabetes, lung disease, smoking, immunosuppressed condition, and overall disease severity).
 How’d it go?